cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

   ]);
 ```

-As you can see, since we already created the movie instances, we can relate them to appropriate fields, or in our case movie lists, with a very easy notion.
+As you can see, since we already created the movie instances, we can relate them to appropriate fields, or in our case movie lists, with a very easy notation.

-Now that we set our dat abacking with the schema, we can go ahead and design the frontend in `cards/main-board/addon/templates/isolated.hbs`.
+Now that we set our data backing with the schema, we can go ahead and design the frontend in `cards/main-board/addon/templates/isolated.hbs`.
 You can replace the existing code with the following code

 ```HTML
 <div class="main-board-isolated">